Sequential Procurement with Contractual and Experimental Learning

 Date Written: February 21, 2019

 We study the design of sequential procurement strategies that integrate stochastic and strategic information.
 We consider a buyer who repeatedly demands a certain good and is unable to commit to long-term contracts.
 In each time period, the buyer makes a price offer to a seller who has private, persistent information regarding his cost and quality of provision.
-If the offer is accepted, the seller provides the good with a stochastic quality that is not contractible; otherwise, the buyer sources the good from a known outside option.
+If the offer is accepted, the seller provides the good with a stochastic quality that is not contractible.
 The buyer can therefore learn from the (strategic) acceptance decisions taken by the seller, and from evaluations of the (stochastic) quality delivered whenever a purchase occurs.
 Hence, the buyer not only faces a tradeoff between exploration and exploitation, but also needs to decide how to explore: by facilitating quality observations, or by strategically separating seller types.
 We characterize the Perfect Bayesian Equilibria of this sequential interaction and show that the buyer's equilibrium strategy consists of a dynamic sequence of thresholds on her belief on the seller's type.
-In equilibrium, the buyer offers high prices that incentivize trade and quality experimentation at early stages of the interaction and, after gathering enough information (and if her belief is sufficiently low), she advances to offering low prices that may partially separate seller types.
-Contrasting the buyer's strategy with two benchmark strategies designed to learn from each form of information in isolation, we identify the effect that strategic sellers may have on the buyer's optimal strategy relative to more traditional learning dynamics, and establish that, paradoxically, when sellers are strategic, the ability to observe delivered quality is not always beneficial for the buyer.
+When only one seller type is more efficient than the buyer's outside option, the buyer uses one form of information: either strategic or stochastic.
+If both seller types are more efficient, then the buyer uses both forms of information: at early stages of the interaction, the buyer offers high prices that incentivize trade and quality experimentation, and after gathering enough information, she may advance to offering low prices that partially separate seller types.
+We identify the effect strategic sellers have on the buyer's optimal strategy relative to more traditional learning dynamics, and establish that, paradoxically, when sellers are strategic, the ability to observe delivered quality is not always beneficial for the buyer.